-Pioneers of Modern Typography by Herbert Spencer, 1st American ed., 1970.
-Visual Communication Books, Hastings House, New York, USA.
+Pioneers of Modern Typography by Herbert Spencer, 1st ed., 1969.
+Lund Humphries, London, Great Britain.
 8.5 x 12, pp. 160.
+Made and printed in Great Britain.
 Designed by Herbert Spencer.

 An early, essential reference to the avant-garde origins of modern graphic design and typography.
 Spencer’s extensive introduction discusses graphic design’s roots in the early decades of the twentieth century.
-He carefully traces the influences and figures associated with movements including: Futurism, Dada, de Stijl, Suprematism, Constructivism, Bauhaus and others.
-With key figure biographical information, designers' quotes, captions throughout and a short bibliography.
+He carefully traces the influences and figures associated with modern movements including: Suprematism, Futurism, Dada, De Stijl, Constructivism, Bauhaus and others.
+With designers’ quotes, key figure biographical information, captions throughout and a short bibliography.

 Beautifully printed in color using different stocks.
-Heavily illustrated with over 160 modern design and typography examples (many full page) examining the “heroic” period: Guillaume Apollinaire, Herbert Bayer, Henryk Berlewi, Max Bill, Walter Dexel, Theo van Doesburg, Raoul Hausmann, Hannah Höch, Ilya Zdanevitch, El Lissitzky, F.T.
+Heavily illustrated with over 160 modern design and typography examples (many large and full page) examining the “heroic” period including: Guillaume Apollinaire, Herbert Bayer, Henryk Berlewi, Max Bill, Walter Dexel, Theo van Doesburg, Raoul Hausmann, Hannah Höch, Ilya Zdanevitch, El Lissitzky, F.T.
 Marinetti, Laszlo Moholy-Nagy, Alexander Rodchenko, Paul Schuitema, Kurt Schwitters, Ardengo Soffici, Kate Steinitz, Wladyslaw Strzeminski, Ladislav Sutnar, Jan Tschichold, H.N.
 Werkman, Piet Zwart and others.

 A nearly fine yellow hardcover with a hint of wear and a very minor cocked spine.
 In its’ original near fine, still bright and complete dust jacket with light wear along the edges.
 Interior pages are clean and bright with a sturdy binding.